dcohen-dalton/csx/_sources/assignments/4-matrix/matrix.rst.txt

   #.
 Back in ``matrix``, create a new class called ``MatrixApp``.
   #.
 Create a ``main`` method.
   #.
 Create an example ``Matrix`` object and print it to the console.
-Then print its inverse.
+Then print its inverse, like this:

-  When you have output similar to the following you are done with this step.

   .. figure:: matrix.png
    :width: 70 %